famahmoudi64/onlineShop/README.md

  open the project folder: cd online-shop open the index.html file in your preferred web browser.”

-User Authentication
+User Authentication:
 To access restricted features and the user dashboard, use the following login credentials:

 Username: mor_2314
 Password: 83r5^_

-User Dashboard
+User Dashboard:
 Click on the "Dashboard" button to access the user dashboard.
 Note that, currently, the dashboard fetches information for multiple users from the FakeAPI for demonstration purposes.
 In a real-world scenario, this would be personalized information for the logged-in user.

-Logout
+Logout:
 To end your session, click on the "Logout" button.

-Rest API Integration
+Rest API Integration:
 This project demonstrates the integration of a FakeAPI for dynamic data retrieval, providing a seamless experience for the frontend team.
 The project emphasizes the importance of REST API usage in modern web development.